 Best in Show 2011

 “The most perfect creature of heaven” is how this ethereal Sighthound was described by Scottish novelist Sir Walter Scott, one of the famous owners of the breed; another was General George Armstrong Custer, who hunted buffalo with them on the Great Plains.
 The Scottish Deerhound’s springy, floating gait helped it traverse the heather-covered Scottish moors, and its harsh coat protected against the cold and mist.
-Six-year-old Hickory’s win was the first ever for her breed at Westminster, and she retired after the show to go on to her next career — motherhood.
+This 6-year-old’s win was the first ever for her breed at Westminster, and Hickory retired after the show to go on to her next career — motherhood.

 Best in Show 2010